cnu/cnu.github.io/content/posts/2016-06-28-facebook-privacy-permissions-hoax.md

 </center>

 This is not something that started yesterday.
-I have seen variants of this few years back and every time someone starts a chain and it gets spread like wildfire.
+I have seen variants of this few years back and every time someone starts a chain and it spreads like wildfire.

 A quick search for [facebook privacy hoax](https://www.google.com/search?q=facebook+privacy+hoax) would show you how much of an idiot you were.